elemel/fungeoneer/chapters/knapsack.md

 Chapter 5: Knapsack

-You have entered the fourth dungeon.
+You have entered the fifth dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
 You study the map:

 ```
 =hcHJmDtWlxBwlxz>]=LUjcXbJ][==H>]########=B]=cJ%.tfxF3qQakVMLf>###=tTWC]##=][#